Aimar-Goni/AG_AIMedievalSim/Nuevo Documento de texto (4).md

         *   Add `ResourceType::WHEAT` to `UInventoryComponent`.
 Decide how Wheat is used (Needs conversion to Food?
 A bakery building later?).
 For now, maybe it directly satisfies hunger slightly less effectively than berries?

 </span>
-DOING: new construction block floor

-TODO: fix house spawning so its closer
-TODO: Fix the fps drops with multiple pawns
-Fix the not having resource source

 **Week 4: Pub, Refinements & Polish**